Munsa1/vet-clinic-database/README.md

 # vet-clinic-database

+## Project Description
+Welcome to the Vet-Clinic-Database, an information store for pet animals, which tracks data such as pet-weight, nutered-state, date-of-birth and animal birth.

 ## Getting Started

 This repository includes files with plain SQL that can be used to recreate a database: